 Adding electrolytes to water to form an isotonic solution (a solution that contain the same electrolyte concentrations as that of the body fluids) will ensure that both fluid and electrolyte losses are replenished and the horse becomes quickly rehydrated.
 However, after prolonged sweating it will take several days of electrolyte supplementation to completely replenish losses.

 Alternatively, if your horse is a poor drinker or there is no opportunity to replace fluid losses during the competition, electrolytes may be fed alongside a small amount of concentrate feed.
 Electrolyte pastes are also available.
 However, a large single dose can cause the horse to absorb water from the blood vessels surrounding the gut and actually worsen the effects of dehydration in the short term.

-Sodium chloride (salt) should be available for the horse ad lib in the form of a salt block and intake should be monitored, particularly in hot weather.
+Sodium chloride (table salt) can be made available for the horse ad lib in the form of a salt lick, but intake should be monitored, particularly in hot weather, as evidence has shown horses do not naturally self regulate their intake.
 Alternatively feeding a tablespoon of table salt daily will ensure you horse receives sufficient sodium chloride.